Get Started with Templates

-If you don't need either the main content or CMS fields tabs, you have the option to hide them.
+If you don't need either the Main content or CMS field tabs, you can hide them.
 Hidden tabs will not show up in the content editor.
 The "eye" icon will let you toggle between hidden and visible.

 You can create custom tabs by clicking the add new tab button.
 At the moment, you can't add system fields to a custom tab, but you can add as many general fields as you wish.

 The following general fields are available for you to use; they can also be added to system tabs:

 - Radio buttons

 - Dropdown select

-We have more detailed help for creating custom tabs here, which also explains what the general fields do.
+We have more detailed help for creating custom tabs here, which also explains what each of the general fields does.

-When you create a new template, it will automatically have the text and meta data & files tab.
-All templates you create will always have these two defaults.
+When you create a new template, it will automatically have the Main Content and CMS Fields tabs.
+All templates you create will always have these two by default.

 Each template comes with its own settings, which you can access through the menu beside the template selection dropdown.
 Using this, you can rename or delete a template or make it the default if it isn't already.
 The Make default and Delete template options are only present on non-default templates.